c4software/pi-as-keyboard/README.md

 ## WARNING

-⚠️️  ⚠️️  Do not connect the Pi using the power connector.
+⚠️️⚠️️Do not connect the Pi using the power connector.
 Use the data port instead.

+## Kernel Warning

+Since 2017 the default Kernel on the Rpi W seems broken with keyboard emulation.
+To fix the problem upgrade to the latest version with the ```rpi-update``` command (not installed by default)

 ## Install